bigallagher13/playApp/README.md

 you can test the app by just opening the HTML in the browser

+run npm install in your terminal,

-to start the server, run "npm start" in your terminal (local host: 7000 in your browser)
+then to start the server, run "npm start" in your terminal (local host: 7000 in your browser)